JBZoo/CSV-Blueprint/README.md

 It's random ideas and plans.
 No orderings and deadlines. <u>But batch processing is the priority #1</u>.

-Batch processing
-* [x] ~~CSV/Schema file discovery in the folder with regex filename pattern (like `glob(./**/dir/*.csv)`).~~
-* [x] ~~If option `--csv` is a folder, then validate all files in the folder.~~
-* [x] ~~Checking multiple CSV files in one schema.~~
-* [x] ~~Quick stop flag.
-If the first error is found, then stop the validation process to save time.~~
+**Batch processing**
-* [ ] If option `--csv` is not specified, then the STDIN is used.
+* If option `--csv` is not specified, then the STDIN is used.
 To build a pipeline in Unix-like systems.
-* [ ] Discovering CSV files by `filename_pattern` in the schema file.
+* Discovering CSV files by `filename_pattern` in the schema file.
 In case you have a lot of schemas and a lot of CSV files and want to automate the process as one command.
-* [ ] Flag to ignore file name pattern.
+* Flag to ignore file name pattern.
 It's useful when you have a lot of files and you don't want to validate the file name.

-Validation
-* [x] ~~`filename_pattern` validation with regex (like "all files in the folder should be in the format `/^[\d]{4}-[\d]{2}-[\d]{2}\.csv$/`").~~
+**Validation**
+* More aggregate rules.
+* Custom cell rule as a callback.
+It's useful when you have a complex rule that can't be described in the schema file.
+* Custom agregate rule as a callback.
+It's useful when you have a complex rule that can't be described in the schema file.
-* [ ] Configurable keyword for null/empty values.
+* Configurable keyword for null/empty values.
 By default, it's an empty string.
 But you will use `null`, `nil`, `none`, `empty`, etc. Overridable on the column level.
-* [ ] Agregate rules (like "at least one of the fields should be not empty" or "all values must be unique").
-* [ ] Handle empty files and files with only a header row, or only with one line of data.
+* Handle empty files and files with only a header row, or only with one line of data.
 One column wthout header is also possible.
-* [ ] Using multiple schemas for one csv file.
+* Using multiple schemas for one csv file.
-* [ ] Inheritance of schemas, rules and columns.
+* Inheritance of schemas, rules and columns.
 Define parent schema and override some rules in the child schemas.
 Make it DRY and easy to maintain.
-* [ ] Validate syntax and options in the schema file.
+* Validate syntax and options in the schema file.
 It's important to know if the schema file is valid and can be used for validation.
-* [ ] If option `--schema` is not specified, then validate only super base level things (like "is it a CSV file?").
+* If option `--schema` is not specified, then validate only super base level things (like "is it a CSV file?").
-* [ ] Complex rules (like "if field `A` is not empty, then field `B` should be not empty too").
+* Complex rules (like "if field `A` is not empty, then field `B` should be not empty too").
-* [ ] Extending with custom rules and custom report formats.
+* Extending with custom rules and custom report formats.
 Plugins?
-* [ ] Input encoding detection + `BOM` (right now it's experimental).
+* Input encoding detection + `BOM` (right now it's experimental).
 It works but not so accurate...
 UTF-8/16/32 is the best choice for now.

-Release workflow
+**Release workflow**
-* [ ] Build and release Docker image [via GitHub Actions, tags and labels](https://docs.docker.com/build/ci/github-actions/manage-tags-labels/).
+* Build and release Docker image [via GitHub Actions, tags and labels](https://docs.docker.com/build/ci/github-actions/manage-tags-labels/).
 Review it.
-* [x] ~~Upgrad Docker to PHP 8.3.x~~
-* [ ] Build phar file and release via GitHub Actions.
+* Build phar file and release via GitHub Actions.
-* [ ] Auto insert tool version into the Docker image and phar file.
+* Auto insert tool version into the Docker image and phar file.
 It's important to know the version of the tool you are using.
-* [ ] Show version as part of output.
+* Show version as part of output.

-Performance and optimization
+**Performance and optimization**
+* Benchmarks as part of the CI(?) and Readme.
+It's important to know how much time the validation process takes.
+* Optimazation on `php.ini` level to start it faster.
+JIT, opcache, preloading, etc.
-* [ ] Parallel validation of really-really large files (1GB+ ?).
+* Parallel validation of really-really large files (1GB+ ?).
 I know you have them and not so much memory.
-* [ ] Parallel validation of multiple files at once.
+* Parallel validation of multiple files at once.
-* [ ] Benchmarks as part of the CI(?) and Readme.
-It's important to know how much time the validation process takes.
-* [ ] Optimazation on `php.ini` level to start it faster.
-JIT.

-Mock data generation
+**Mock data generation**
-* [ ] Create CSV files based on the schema (like "create 1000 rows with random data based on schema and rules").
+* Create CSV files based on the schema (like "create 1000 rows with random data based on schema and rules").
-* [ ] Use [Faker](https://github.com/FakerPHP/Faker) for random data generation.
+* Use [Faker](https://github.com/FakerPHP/Faker) for random data generation.

-Reporting
+**Reporting**
 * [x] ~~Fix auto width of tables in GitHub terminal.~~
-* [ ] More report formats (like JSON, XML, etc).
+* More report formats (like JSON, XML, etc).
 Any ideas?
-* [ ] Gitlab and JUnit reports must be as one structure.
+* Gitlab and JUnit reports must be as one structure.
 It's not so easy to implement.
 But it's a good idea.
-* [ ] Merge reports from multiple CSV files into one report.
+* Merge reports from multiple CSV files into one report.
 It's useful when you have a lot of files and you want to see all errors in one place.
 Especially for GitLab and JUnit reports.

-Misc
+**Agregate rule**
-* [ ] Use it as PHP SDK.
+* Use it as PHP SDK.
 Examples in Readme.
-* [ ] S3 Storage support.
+* S3 Storage support.
 Validate files in the S3 bucket?
-* [ ] More examples and documentation.
+* More examples and documentation.

 PS.
 [There is a file](tests/schemas/example_full.yml) with my ideas and imagination.
+It's not valid schema file, just a draft.
 I'm not sure if I will implement all of them.
 But I will try to do my best.